Drug Abuse Therapists in Oregon

 Yes, as of April 2026, all 15 drug abuse therapists listed in Oregon are currently accepting new clients.
 This availability ensures that individuals seeking help for substance use disorders can find support without long wait times.

-As of April 2026, 2,039 Oregon therapists on Oregon Counselor Directory specialize in addressing drug abuse.
+15 Oregon therapists on Oregon Counselors Directory specialize in addressing drug abuse.
 These providers utilize evidence-based approaches, with 12 offering telehealth services, ensuring accessibility for individuals across Oregon.
 Eight of these therapists accept the Oregon Health Plan (OHP), and three offer sliding scale fees, providing financial flexibility.
-All 18 therapists are currently accepting new clients, and 13 provide in-person sessions.
+All 19 therapists are currently accepting new clients, and 13 provide in-person sessions.
 This range of options helps cater to the diverse needs of those seeking support for drug abuse issues in Oregon.

 Oregon Cities